imdkbj/dev/webhooks/howToDo.md

 # Now run the runme.js

-Go to maser bot and it will ask you to send token for any additional public bots u want to setup.
+Go to master bot and it will ask you to send token for any additional public bots u want to setup.

 All rest bots will follow the same code logic which is inside the bot.js file.